The Mystery Behind a RV Toilet Flash

 The whole process is very different than a plane toilet.
 You will see a lot of air movement in a planet toilet as they heavily depend on air suction to operate.
 However, an RV toilet doesn’t need that as you are still operating within the surface.

-RV Toilet Flash The Tank
+RV Toilet Flush The Tank

 Let’s talk about the big boy, our toilet tank.
 Where is it located, you ask?
 It is located right at the upper part of the toilet.
 Unfortunately, unlike your home toilet, an RV toilet will not be able to provide you with unlimited source of water.
 That’s understandable as you don’t have the luxury to actually have water from a pipeline as the water will have to be injected there before you start using the toilet.